 Me: Hahaha.
 Yes, I suppose so.

-Prof: And you find
+Prof: And you find that fulfilling?

 Me: Um...so far, yes sir.